ppitchyy/jekyll-now/_posts/2016-10-7-Tsukemen.md

 title: Tsukemen
 ---

-This is a picture of tsukemen I made this past week.
+This is one of my favorite recipes, recently.

 ![Tsukemen](/images/tsukemen1.JPG)